 Like our community-based program, our site-based programs offer one-to-one mentoring for youth in the community.
-Big Brothers Big Sisters has 4 distinct programs that take place on-site at our partner corporations’ offices or at participating schools and are facilitated by our team.
+Big Brothers Big Sisters has 4 distinct programs that take place in person at our partner corporations’ offices, at participating schools, and online.
+These programs are facilitated by our staff.

 Interlake High School

 Bigs In Tech

 Careers in tech are the future & you can help youth be a part of it.

 Big Brothers Big Sisters of Puget Sound and Amazon are partnering to create a workplace mentoring program called Bigs In Tech.
 Bigs In Tech will connect Amazon staffers like you with local 6th graders to help them learn about careers in technology, reinforce social emotional skills, and build solid 1 on 1 relationships.